entertaining the italian way cooking class recipes

 Method:

-Lay the finger biscuits into a ceramic or tin dish so they cover the bottom completely without overlapping (breaking them to fit is absolutely fine)
+Lay the finger biscuits into a ceramic or tin dish of about 24cm x 21cm so that they cover the bottom completely without overlapping (breaking them to fit is absolutely fine)

-Crack each egg separating the yolks into a bowl with the mascarpone and the whites into a bowl/mixture.
+Crack each egg separating the yolks into a large bowl with the mascarpone and the whites into another mixing bow (or kitchen aid bowl if you have one)l.

-Spread the mixture on top of the coffee soaked biscuits and place in fridge to set until you are ready to eat (we’d advise 2 hours minimum)
+Spread the mixture on top of the coffee soaked biscuits and place in the fridge to set until you are ready to eat (we’d advise 2 hours minimum).

 Once set, dust the tiramisu with dark cocoa powder using a sieve and serve in generous portions.